Classification of Higgs sectors from group theoretical properties of UV gauge theories: Extended Higgs models

 The symmetries marked by the spade suit $\spadesuit$ have to be always exact.
 As we have noted, since the $\mathrm{U}(1)_Y$ interactions violate $\mathrm{SU}(2)_{R_1}$, it is an approximate symmetry (marked by diamond $\diamondsuit$).
 On the contrary, when we set $y_3 = 0$, the $\mathrm{SU}(2)_{R_2}$ symmetry can be exact.
 When we have a non-zero hypercharge of $T_3$ or other interactions breaking $\mathrm{SU}(2)_{R_2}$ (e.g. the Yukawa interaction), it becomes not exact.
 This kind of symmetry, which can be either exact or not exact, is marked by the heart suit $\heartsuit$.

 Up to now, the charge assignment of $y_3$ and $\omega_3$ has been left unspecified.
-In the following three classes of the charge assignment, we find that the $n=3$ case effectively encompasses the two Higgs doublet model (2HDM)~\cite{Lee:1973iz,Branco:2011iw}, the Inert doublet model (IDM)~\cite{Deshpande:1977rw}, the Tao--Ma model~\cite{Tao:1996vb,Ma:2006km}, the scalar singlet dark matter model (SDM)~\cite{Silveira:1985rk,McDonald:1993ex,Burgess:2000yq}, the Zee model~\cite{Zee:1980ai,Wolfenstein:1981kw}, and the Zee--Babu model~\cite{Zee:1985id,Babu:1988ki}.
+In the following three classes of the charge assignment, we find that the $n=3$ case effectively encompasses the two Higgs doublet model (2HDM)~\cite{Lee:1973iz,Branco:2011iw}, the Inert doublet model (IDM)~\cite{Deshpande:1977rw}, the Tao--Ma model~\cite{Tao:1996vb,Ma:2006km}, the complex singlet extension of the SM (CxSM)~\cite{Barger:2008jx}, the scalar singlet dark matter model (SDM)~\cite{Silveira:1985rk,McDonald:1993ex,Burgess:2000yq}, the Zee model~\cite{Zee:1980ai,Wolfenstein:1981kw}, and the Zee--Babu model~\cite{Zee:1985id,Babu:1988ki}.